RevealBi/Documentation/docs/wpf/installation.md

 # Installation

-## System Requirements

-- Windows 10 or higher
-- Visual Studio 2019 or higher
-- .NET Framework 4.6.2 or higher (.NET Core is not supported)

 ## Installing the Reveal SDK

 To install the Reveal SDK, you need to download and execute the Reveal SDK Installer.
 To achieve this, use the following steps: